 I mean it's possible, of course, to just keep on pushing through this feeling but there will be more raised voices, more stress and more struggle if you don't try and break the routine, even if it's just for a nano-second.

-So after work was done, when I would usually be heading off for school and daycare pick ups, I drove to a friend's house instead.
+So after work was over, when I would usually be heading off for school pick up, I drove to a friend's house instead.

 Yep, arrangements were made.

 A friend who doesn't have children (I thank God for the safe haven that my friends who don't have children provide me as much as I thank God for the unspoken understanding of my friends who do have children)

 We had a wine and a chat and then went on a really long walk along the Brisbane river.
 I even had a cry.

 We walked until it was dark and then I stayed and chatted some more until I knew my kids would be in bed and only then did I drive home with a takeaway dinner for my supportive husband.